Last updated on July 10th, 2024 at 04:44 pm

 The sunset happened, but the red and orange colors were visible scattered in the atmosphere.

 I started searching for my homestay—Sukoon Homestay.
-But, eventually, when I got, nobody was there.
+But, eventually, when I got there, nobody was there.

 Then, I glanced around nearby houses, but it was hard to spot anyone.